gregr/ina/nscheme/README.md

 ;;   - we might be able to do other kinds of constant folding/inlining through refs this way too ;; TODO: E:let E:begin, and probably also E:let-values for the same reason

-meta.scm
+Start with a simpler model for stratified evaluation (phases) for macro expansion before cross-compilation?
+- it means not having begin-meta, or at least not using it to define procedures that are used in the object program
+- but we still need a way to define procedures that are only used in the meta program (particularly in procedural macros)
+- one option is to not have macro definition syntax, and manually populate meta environments before parsing an object program
+- another option is to maintain (2?) separate environments, in a Racket-like phasing model
+- manual population seems like a nice low-tech approach to try first, to see whether its affordances are already good enough
+  - it could still support defining non-procedural macros in an object program, in a style like syntax-rules meta.scm
 ;; TODO: let-syntax let*-syntax letrec*-syntax letrec*-syntax&values ?
 ;; - splicing forms?
 ```

-What is the next step?
-We want to complete a Racket platform bootstrap.
-We still need:
-- include/compiler/backend/rkt.scm
-  - module construction, literal code construction, and linking
-- cross-compiler and primitive implementations: include/platform/posix/rkt.scm
-  - build env.primitive.whatever with fresh primitive addresses, mapping each to a parser that produces its (E:ref addr)
-  - build a map of `prim-addr=>id` (the usual Racket ids for each) that we can pass to E-compile-rkt
-  - Racket platform stdio, file, and tcp streams, compatible with text/stream.scm interface
-    - implementation for these platform-specific streams should be generated as literal Racket code, not nScheme code
-      - we manually link to it during bootstrap, but also automatically link to it when compiling to posix Racket
+- curate a "safe" subset of base?
+  - how safe is "safe"?
+    - how safe is mutation?
-    - expose only a limited set of IO primitives to nScheme
+  - maybe a "pure" subset of "safe" too?
-      - e.g., just a high-level interface for using filesystem, network, console
-      - no need for lower level primitives, since high-level controllers can produce other encapsulated controllers
-- provide high level control and io primitives from Racket
-- include/text/read.scm and include/text/write.scm
-  - initially test using bytevector ports
-  - then try with ports backed by racket primitive io streams
-- bootstrap/clean-bootstrap

-include/text/port.scm and include/text/stream.scm may belong in include/io/* instead?  not sure
-- maybe read.scm and write.scm belong there too

-proper fraction notation
-- more generally, allow any expanded addition/subtraction as input, though we will only ever output one proper or improper fraction

-limit preference for decimal notation to radix-powered denominators only
+- what is the right thread-safe stdio api?
+  - don't worry about thread-safety at the port level
+  - instead, come up with a higher-level concurrency-oriented io system
+    - common logging procedures, like displayln or something analogous, should use this by default
+      - they should implement their own line-based flushing (we don't support line-buffering in ports)
+    - "hello world" should be straightforward
+  - alternatively, we can put optional thread-safety into some io streams, and make it easy to swap out the ports that wrap them
+    - so dangerous threads don't corrupt your ports

-(make-equal? super)
+- (make-equal? super)
-(define equal? (make-equal? (lambda (a b) #f)))
+  - (define equal? (make-equal? (lambda (a b) #f)))
   - alternative to providing super, provide an association list of type-predicate => type-destructurer (or type-component-iterator)
   - though this is less general as far as the forms of equality that can be encoded (e.g., set equality would be challenging to do this way)

-define a (make-write super) in the same way
+- define a (make-write super) in the same way as make-equal?
 - `#<unknown>` for opaque values without a generally-known predicate, such as records, unless overridden by super

-start adopting a generic type-identification strategy across OOP-style procedures
+- start adopting a generic type-identification strategy across OOP-style procedures
   - examples:
     - io streams (therefore affecting ports)
     - envs
     - programs from nscheme/program.scm
   - the method-taking lambda is actually a case-lambda that can take 0 args, and in
     that case returns some (ideally human-readable) type identifier and possibly other descriptive info?

-what is the right thread-safe stdio api?
-- don't worry about thread-safety at the port level
-- instead, come up with a higher-level concurrency-oriented io system
-  - common logging procedures, like displayln or something analogous, should use this by default
-    - they should implement their own line-based flushing (we don't support line-buffering in ports)
-  - "hello world" should be straightforward
-- alternatively, we can put optional thread-safety into some io streams, and make it easy to swap out the ports that wrap them
-  - so dangerous threads don't corrupt your ports
+- finish platform interoperation:
+  - gui?
+- maybe remove pipe IO
+- at some point, Racket primitives that return void should be modified to return (values).

 bootstrap/include.rkt should build a database out of include/: an association-list-tree of directories, files, and their contents